asyncapi/website/pages/docs/concepts/asyncapi-document/server-security.md

 In the context of AsyncAPI, securing servers ensures secure exchange of messages between clients and servers.
 While also protecting sensitive data, preventing unauthorized access, and maintaining the overall security of the API or server.

-You can secure a server by using the `security` property where you define or declare which security schemes can be used with the server in context.
+You can describe how is your server secured with `security` property where you define which security schemes can be used with the server in context.
 Each `server` in the AsyncAPI document can have one or more security schemes declared.
-A security scheme defines a security requirement that must be satisfied to authorize an operation such as a API key or username and password.
+A security scheme defines a security requirement that must be satisfied to authorize an operation, such as a API key or username and password.

-Here is a example of adding security to your server:
+Here is a example of adding security to your server that shows that different server can have different security mechanisms:
 ```yml
 asyncapi: 3.0.0
 info: